Death in Paradise: Novels

 The creator of the show, Robert Thorogood, signed a three-book deal to write Death in Paradise novels featuring the original characters (D.I.
 Richard Poole, D.S.
 Camille Bordey, Officer Dwayne Myers, Sergeant Fidel Best and Comm.
 Selwyn Patterson).
 The first of these, A Meditation on Murder (A Death in Paradise novel), was published in January 2015.
 Early reviews were generally favourable, with the Daily Express in particular being complimentary, giving it four stars.
 The second book, The Killing of Polly Carter, was released in 2016.
 The third book, Death Knocks Twice, was released in 2017.
 A fourth book, Murder in the Caribbean, was published in December 2018.

 Spin-off series

 In June 2022, a spin-off was announced, titled Beyond Paradise, airing in the UK on 24 February 2023, which saw the return of Kris Marshall as Humphrey Goodman, and Sally Bretton as his fiancee Martha Lloyd as they enjoy life in Britain.
 The spin-off was commissioned by BBC One and BritBox International.
 Filming of the series started in August 2022.
+In theory set in South Devon, it was actually filmed in Cornwall.
 After the first series ended, the BBC announced it had been renewed for a second series plus a Christmas special airing later in 2023.
+A third series aired from 28 March to 2 May 2025, with a Christmas special in December.
+A fourth series aired from 27 March to 1 May, 2026.

 A second spin-off called Return to Paradise for ABC television in Australia and BBC One was announced in November 2023.
 The 6-episode series is set in the beachside hamlet of Dolphin Cove.
 The series was released in October 2024 on ABC-TV and iView in Australia, and in November 2024 on BBC One and iPlayer in the UK.
+A second series started airing on 31 October 2025 on BBC One.